Sophist-UK/dragonify/README.md

 ![Dragonify CONNECT_ALL](.github/assets/dragonify-connect-all-network.png)

-This diagram shows how both earlier versions of TrueNAS that used Kubernetes mapped apps (except Host Network apps)to Docker Networks, and how the original Dragonify version mapped networks in later versions of TrueNAS that use Docker.
+This diagram shows how both earlier versions of TrueNAS that used Kubernetes mapped apps to Docker Networks (except Host Network apps), and how the original Dragonify version mapped networks in later versions of TrueNAS that use Docker.

-If you ***don't*** specify `CONNECT_ALL = "false"` as a Dragonify environment variable, then (for backwards compatibility purposes) Dragonify will continue to connect all containers to a single common Docker bridged network (`apps-internal`).
+If you ***don't*** specify `CONNECT_ALL = "false"` as a Dragonify environment variable, then (for backwards compatibility purposes) all later versions of Dragonify will continue to connect all containers to a single common Docker bridged network (`apps-internal`).

-However this is a one-option approach, and @Casse-Boubou extended the functionality so that:
+However this original implementation is a one-option approach, and to provide greater flexibility @Casse-Boubou extended the functionality so that:
 * if you specify an environment variable `CONNECT_ALL = "false"`, then
 * for each container, you can define using a Docker Label (`tj.horner.dragonify.networks`) the alternative network(s) you want Dragonify to connect the container to